ckhowell/forestry-cms-blocks-field-demo/index.md

 ---
-title: Forestry CMS Blocks Field Demo
+title: Forestry CMS Blocks Field Dick
 description: This repository demonstrates how to use Forestry's Blocks Field to create rich lays.
 page_sections: